tired-of-cancer/generate-soup-register/SOUP.md

+# SOUP Register

+This document contains a list of all SOUP (Software of Unknown Provenance) dependencies used in this repository.
+SOUP is third-party software that is included in the project and is not developed by the project team.
+The SOUP dependencies are listed below, along with their programming languages, website, version, risk level, and verification of reasoning.

+The repository uses a total of 4 unique SOUP dependencies.

 ## generate-soup-register

 | Package Name     | Programming Languages | Website                                                      | Version | Risk Level | Verification of Reasoning               |